Documentation

 Connect taxmcp.io to your AI client

 One URL, OAuth sign-in, then ask any tax question.
-Below: setup for the major clients, the five tools the server exposes, and example prompts with what each returns.
+Below: setup for the major clients, the seven tools the server exposes, and example prompts with what each returns.

 Setup